KABANYANA/book-management-system/README.md

 #  Limitations

-- No role-based access control for
+- No role-based access control, all users have the same privileges
 - No automated test coverage included
 - Basic UI without advanced animations
 - Local integration